AlexPap1/HoriSEOn-Challenge/Other/README.md

 # added comments for start/end of each div
 # adjusted copyright to 2022 from 2019
 # added start/end for CSS header / hero / footer
+# moved hero styling css to one section.
+Was split w/ benfits in between